 This easy and delicious vegan deviled eggs recipe will wow your taste buds!
-Made from mini potatoes, this recipe replicates classic deviled egg flavor without any fancy ingredients.
+Made from roasted mini potatoes, this recipe replicates classic deviled egg flavor without any fancy ingredients.

 This appetizer is surprisingly easy to make without eggs.
 It’s a real hit with anyone, including non-vegans!